uvidhi/Celebal-Internship/README.md

 * Distributed Data Processing
 * Version Control using Git and GitHub

+---

 ## Internship Progress

-This repository is being updated regularly as I progress through my Data Engineering Internship.
+This repository is being updated regularly as I progress through my **Data Engineering Internship at Celebal Technologies**, documenting my learning journey in SQL, Azure, Apache Spark, PySpark, ETL pipelines, cloud technologies, and distributed data engineering through weekly assignments and practical projects.

+---
+⭐ Feel free to explore the repository and follow my progress throughout the internship!